NXT TakeOver: Orlando: Preliminary matches

 The event opened with Sanity (Eric Young, Alexander Wolfe, Killian Dain, and Nikki Cross) facing Tye Dillinger, Ruby Riott, Roderick Strong, and Kassius Ohno (who was a replacement for No Way Jose) in an eight-person mixed tag team match.
 Dain performed an "Ulster Plantation" on Dillinger to win the match.

 Next, Aleister Black faced Andrade Cien Almas.
 Black performed "Black Mass" on Almas for the win.

 After that, The Authors of Pain (Akam and Rezar) (accompanied by Paul Ellering) defended the NXT Tag Team Championship against DIY (Johnny Gargano and Tommaso Ciampa) and The Revival (Scott Dawson and Dash Wilder) in a triple threat elimination match.
 Akam and Rezar performed "The Last Chapter" on Ciampa to eliminate DIY.
-Akam and Rezar performed the "Super Collider" on Wilder and Dawson to retain the title.
+Akam and Rezar performed the "Super Collider" on Wilder and Dawson to retain the titles.

 In the penultimate match, Asuka defended the NXT Women's Championship against Ember Moon.
 In the end, Ember attempted the "Eclipse" on Asuka but Asuka pushed the referee into the ring ropes, causing Moon to fall.
 Asuka performed a roundhouse kick on Moon to retain the title.